The Vermont Statutes Online

 (22) "Specialized fuel driven motor vehicle" shall include all motor vehicles, the power for which is generated otherwise than by gasoline or by diesel "fuel" as defined in section 3002 of this title, excluding steam road rollers, tractors used entirely for work on the farm, and vehicles running only upon rails or tracks.

 (23) "Nonresident" shall include any person who does not come under the definition of a resident.

 (24) "Operate," "operating," or "operated" as applied to motor vehicles shall include "drive," "driving," and "driven" and shall also include an attempt to operate, and shall be construed to cover all matters and things connected with the presence and use of motor vehicles on the highway, whether they be in motion or at rest.

 (25) "Operator" shall include all persons 18 years of age or over properly licensed to operate motor vehicles.

 (26) "Owner" shall include any person, corporation, copartnership, or association, holding legal title to a motor vehicle, or having exclusive right to the use or control thereof for a period of 30 days or more.

-(27) "Person" as used in this title, shall include a corporation, association, co-partnership, company, firm, or other aggregation of individuals.
+(27) "Person" includes any natural person, corporation, association, co-partnership, company, firm, or other aggregation of individuals.

 (28) "Pleasure car" shall include all motor vehicles not otherwise defined in this title.